tnichols217/notes/CSDS 391/Textbook/21 - Learning Probabilistic Models.md

 > [!def]
 > **Bayesian Learning**
-> Calculating the probability of each hypothesis given the data, and making predic
+> Calculating the probability of each hypothesis given the data, and making predictions based on the outcomes